ziqiaow/RetroGE/README.md

 **Reference**

-* Ziqiao Wang, Wen Shi, Raymond J. Carrol, and Nilanjan Chatterjee.
+* Ziqiao Wang, Wen Shi, Raymond J. Carrol, and Nilanjan Chatterjee (2023).
 Joint Modeling of Gene-Environment Correlations and Interactions using Polygenic Risk Scores in Case-Control Studies.
-2023+